NextCenturyCorporation/nucleus/README.md

 ### Search Component

 The **Search Component** is an HTML Element (JavaScript Web Component) that you define referencing a specific visualization element.
 It builds and runs search queries (using the [SearchService](#searchservice)); transforms query results; sends data to its corresponding visualization element; and appends any filters (from the [FilterService](#filterservice)) to its search queries.
 It saves [filter designs](#filter-design) from its corresponding [Filter Component(s)](#filter-component) so it can use them to generate the [search data](#search-data-object) and ignore filters on itself (if `enable-ignore-self-filter` is `true`).
+Although it is defined in your application's HTML, it does not show any elements in your web browser.
 Each visualization element should have one Search Component.

 ### Filter Component

 The **Filter Component** is an HTML Element (JavaScript Web Component) that you define referencing a specific visualization element.
 It listens to filter events from its corresponding visualization element; creates [filter designs](#filter-design) from the [filtered values](#filtered-values); and sends the filter designs to the [FilterService](#filterservice).
 It also listens when filters are changed by other sources and, if they match its internal filter designs, sends the [externally filtered data](#externally-filtered-data) to the visualization element.
+Although it is defined in your application's HTML, it does not show any elements in your web browser.
 Each visualization element can have zero or more Filter Components.

 ### Aggregation Component